sydist/mklic/README.md

 <!-- Main -->
 # mklic (make license)
-A very simple script for generating your `LICENSE` files.
+A very simple script for generating LICENSE files.

 ## Getting Started
-<ins>NOTE: You need [Node.js] to install and run mklic</ins>
+<ins>NOTE: You need *[Node.js]* to install and run mklic</ins>

 ### How To Install
-You can install mklic by running the following command:
+You can install *mklic* by running the following command:

 ```
 npm install --global mklic